imkit/imkit-web-sdk/README.md

 If you are ready to integrate chat to your service, follow the step-by-step instructions below.

 ### Step 1.
-Create a IMKit application from IMKit Dashboard
+Create a IMKit Application from IMKit Dashboard

 1. Please visit [IMKit Dashboard](https://dashboard.imkit.io/) and create a new account.
 2. Create a new application in [IMKit Dashboard](https://dashboard.imkit.io/).